eesmer/DebianDC/Documentation/architecture/overview.md

 - Debian’s official packages and infrastructure are preferred
 - Custom forks and aggressive patching are avoided
 - Debian release transitions are handled in a controlled manner

+### 5. Documentation and Continuity
+- Architectural choices and tool selections are documented together with their rationale
+- Decisions should remain traceable and understandable over time
+- The development process should progress in a structured and disciplined manner

+---